legesher/legesher/CONTRIBUTING.md

 ### Commit Message Guidelines 📝

 A good commit message should describe what changed and why.
-This project uses semantic commit messages to streamline the release process.
+This project uses semantic to commit messages to streamline the release process.

 **Semantic Prefixes**: Before a pull request can be merged, it must have a pull request title with a semantic prefix.